What is a Chemical Peel ?

-A chemical peel, also known as chemexfoliation or derma peeling, is a non-surgical procedure for improving the appearance of skin on the face, neck, and hands.
+Beverly Hills Plastic Surgeon, Dr. Vallecillos utilizes chemical peels in his practice as one of the multitude of tools to rejuvenate the skin and reverse signs of facial aging.
+Chemical peel, also known as chemexfoliation or derma peeling, is a non-surgical procedure for improving the appearance of skin on the face, neck, and hands.
 During a chemical peel, an acidic solution is applied to the skin, left on for a specific duration of time, and then washed off.
 The type of chemicals used and the strength of the solution will depend on the condition of the skin and the desired results.
 A superficial peel will only remove the top layer of the skin (epidermis), while a deep peel will penetrate to the dermis.
+Chemical peels remain the gold standard in terms of rejuvenating the skin, improving the texture, tone, and removing sunspots and age spots.

 - Preparation: Preparation will vary depending on the type of chemical peel to be performed.
 Generally no preparation is needed for a superficial or medium peel.
 Deep peels do require the use of topical agents such as Retin A for up to eight weeks before a treatment, which work by thinning out the skin’s surface to allow the solution to penetrate more deeply.
 Dr. Vallecillos will provide you with a personalized preparatory regimen during your consultation.